New Zealand

 There are limited restaurant options, so make sure you book in advance to avoid disappointment.

-There are no banks on the island, but there is one ATM located in the supermarket, some businesses only accept cash, so please come prepared.
-And mobile phone coverage is limited…so take the time for a digital detox!
+There are no banks on the island, but there is one ATM located in the supermarket.
+Some businesses only accept cash, so please come prepared.
+And mobile phone coverage is limited, so take the opportunity to enjoy a digital detox!

 Similar Stories